HassenBenSlima/tracee-microservice-demo/docker/README.md

 Depending on your operation system you also need to create a virtual machine to be able to run the docker containers (needed for Max OS, Windows and other non linux systems)

 4. Create a docker machine if you are using a non Linux systems `docker-machine create --virtualbox-memory "4096" --virtualbox-disk-size "20000" --virtualbox-cpu-count "2" --driver virtualbox default`
-5. Start the virtusl machine by executing `docker-machine start default`
+5. Start the virtual machine by executing `docker-machine start default`
 6. Execute `eval $(docker-machine env default)` in terminal before you start working

 ### Run the applications